UBC-LFS/Canvas-Flexible-Assessment/README.md

 This is an external Django application running on Canvas

 # Testing Plan for New Changes
 Whenever **Canvas** is bolded, this is a step to be done inside Canvas, otherwise it is within Flexible Assessment.
 I recommend you split tabs to quickly switch between Canvas and Flexible Assessment.
+Also open two separate browsers, one for the instructor, and one for the student (You can't use the same browser window due to cookies and authentication). **Note:** If you open Flexible Assessment first as an instructor, then Flexible Assessment from the Student View in a separate browser, you'll be able to see the Test Student in Flexible Assessment, Test Student gets cleared everytime you relaunch Flexible Assessment as an instructor since it keeps up to date with students added/removed in Canvas.
 ## Testing Canvas Integration
-1. You can reset a course by deleting all the assessments and hitting submit
+1. You can reset a course by deleting all the assessments and hitting submit, you should close and relaunch Flexible Assessment afterwards
 2. In **Canvas**, enable and open Flexible Assessment as an instructor
 3. From **Canvas**, open Flexible Assessment as a student
 4. Go to _Course Setup_, setup assessments and make sure 'Hide totals in student grades summary' correctly enables/disables the **Canvas** setting under _'More Options' > 'Hide totals in student grades summary'_